eriklupander/ocpvizz/README.md

     $ oc whoami -t

-Of course, the hard-coded stuff are just temporary...
+Of course, the hard-coded stuff is just temporary...